Character Class: Level 29 Nerd Candy

 So what happens when nerd candy grows up?
 That’s the question isn’t it?

 My life is a small adventure that will only get bigger.
 I have become a bit of a fitness junkie.
 I’m more than a little obsessed with planners and getting organized, mostly out of necessity.
 I become a mad scientist when left to my own devices in the kitchen.
 Tucked into the hard drive of my laptop is an unfinished cyberpunk novel that someday I plan to publish.
-I have a wonderful nerdmate, Chad, who I’ve been seeing since about August or so, and he has two nerdlings, who I’m not going to name because the internet is creepy.
-Let’s just call them the Krogan and the Quarian for reasons.
-So if I were to get married, I would become instant-mom, which honestly isn’t all that horrible a thought.
+I live with my incredible Nerdmate, Chad, and I’m now Nerd Mama to two Nerdlings with special needs.